coil-kt/coil/docs/getting_started.md

 Coil.setImageLoader(imageLoader)
 ```

-The default `ImageLoader` can be retrieved using an extension function on `Context`:
+The default `ImageLoader` can be retrieved using the `Context.imageLoader` extension function:

 ```kotlin
 val imageLoader = context.imageLoader